 Aging causes numerous changes, but many loved ones mistakenly focus on just the physical aspects of growing older.
 According to the American Psychological Association (APA), over 20% of seniors over the age of 65 exhibit signs of a mental illness.
 Unfortunately, many cases go undiagnosed.
-In recognition of national Mental Health Month, Home Care Assistance of Tampa highlights the most common forms of mental illness in seniors and how to detect the warning signs.
+In recognition of national Mental Health Month, home Care Clearwater highlights the most common forms of mental illness in seniors and how to detect the warning signs.

 Depression is perhaps the most common type of mental illness in seniors.
 Many aging adults experience rapid changes, thereby changing life as they know it.
 Still, depression is not considered “normal” in seniors and affects 15-20% of seniors at some point in their later years, according to the APA.
 Signs may include: